 Apache Pig

+Apache Pig is an open-source data processing platform built on top of Apache Hadoop.
+It provides a high-level scripting language called Pig Latin for analyzing large datasets.
 Apache Pig is an abstraction over MapReduce.
 It is a tool/platform which is used to analyze larger sets of data representing them as data flows.
 Pig is generally used with Hadoop; we can perform all the data manipulation operations in Hadoop using Pig.

 Apache Pig is a high-level platform for creating programs that run on Apache Hadoop.
 The language for this platform is called Pig Latin.
 Pig can execute its Hadoop jobs in MapReduce, Apache Tez, or Apache Spark.
 Pig Latin abstracts the programming from the Java MapReduce idiom into a notation which makes MapReduce programming high level, similar to that of SQL for RDBMSs.
 Pig Latin can be extended using User Defined Functions (UDFs) which the user can write in Java, Python, JavaScript, Ruby or Groovy and then call directly from the language.